atomix/atomix/README.md

 ```

 The serializer factory should return a `Serializer` instance via the `createSerializer` method.
-This is the basic default serializer used by CopyCat:
+This is the basic default serializer used by Copycat:

 ```java
 public class JacksonSerializer implements Serializer {